Super40111/App_Scripts_Attendance_Tracker/README.md

 # Part 1: The Project

 This project was made to help a Kumon Center manager track which students were scheduled to attend each day of the week, whenever they are in class on not, and how long they have spent in class.
+The script operates by using a barcode scanner attached to a device with the spreadsheet open to scan barcodes attached to the folders of students whenever they check in and check out.
+While checked in, the background color of the data will change based on how long the student The script was designed based onthe schedule of the Kumon center in mind, which lead to certain design choices in the script.
+For example,

 # Part 2: How to Setup